PrateetMishraUSC/PrateetMishraUSC/README.md

 ## About Me

-- MS in Computer Science from USC
+- MS in Computer Science from University of Southern California
-- Building across backend, frontend, cloud, and applied AI
+- Building across frontend, backend, cloud, and applied AI
 - Interested in scalable systems, APIs, real time applications, and AI powered products
 - Open to Software Engineer and Applied AI Engineer opportunities

 ---

 ## Featured Projects

-### WeBudget
-AI driven budgeting and bill splitting app built with Next.js, Supabase, Prisma, and background job workflows
-Focused on real time sync, automation, OCR based categorization, and reliability

 ### DocuChat
 Multimodal RAG application built with FastAPI, React, FAISS, and Hugging Face